Cancer of the cervix

 - blood tests – which can be used to help assess the state of your liver, kidneys and bone marrow

-- computer tomography (CT) scan – scans are taken of the inside of your body and a computer is used to assemble them into a detailed, three-dimensional image; this is useful for showing up cancerous tumours and checking whether the cancerous cells have spread
+- computer tomography (CT) scan – scans are taken of the inside of your body and a computer is used to assemble them into a detailed, three-dimensional image; the CT scan can help to identify cancerous tumours and show whether cancerous cells have spread

 - magnetic resonance imaging (MRI) scan – this type of scan uses strong magnetic fields and radio waves to produce detailed pictures of the inside of your body; it can also be used to check whether cancer has spread